 If you wish to sign up to this enhanced service you will need to provide the following:

-- Information on how to access your service is sent to NHS 111.
-This will enable the Directory of Services to be updated so that patients can be directed to you as and when required
+- Information on how to access your service will be sent to NHS 111.
+This will enable the Directory of Services to be updated so that patients can be directed to the practice as and when required

-- Make sure you have processes in place to provide services to patients who are resident in your area but who are registered with an out of area practice that enables:
+- Ensure the practice has processes in place to provide services to patients who are resident in the practice area but who are registered with an out of area practice that enables:

 - Access for people who are unwell at home during 8.00 – 6.30 pm Monday – Friday (excluding bank holidays) or who are recovering at home after a period of hospitalisation

 - Offer of a consultation for the purposes of identifying any need for treatment or further investigations and making available any such treatment or further investigation as is necessary and appropriate

 - Home visits where it is deemed necessary

 - The transfer of information securely to the registered practice, no more than 24 hours after the consultation

 - Practices will submit on a quarterly basis the number of out of area registered patients accessing services

 - This will need to be broken down into the number of consultations and home visits for each patient and a template will be provided for returns